robert/robert.github.com/_posts/2019-02-20-a-comprehensive-introduction-to-tor.md

 ### Should you rely on randomness?

-The Tor client chooses the nodes in its circuits randomly.
+The Tor client chooses the relay nodes in its circuits randomly.
 However, in principle it could make these choices using any process it wanted.
-This begs the question; could you form better, more secure circuits by choosing nodes deliberately instead of randomly?
+This begs the question; could you form better, more secure circuits by choosing relay nodes deliberately instead of randomly?

 For example, one of the useful properties of using Tor is how it muddies jurisdictional waters by routing traffic across national borders.
 Should you therefore choose our nodes to ensure that we cross as many borders as possible?
 Should you choose them so that you enter and exit the Tor network in a friendly jurisdiction, or one other than the one in which we live?